flimflam-austin/hugo-cms-test/content/quick_reads/20200401-hydro-what-treatment-for-covid19/index.md

 colorpaletteclassname: '--dark-brown'
 cards:
   - order: 0
+    useCheckmark: false
     body: |-
       > The FDA streamlined a treatment for COVID-19.

       What it is & why it matters.
     _key: 6ce39719d263
   - order: 1
+    useCheckmark: false
     body: >-
       ## What’s Going On

-      The FDA approved **emergency use** of the following drugs for treating
+      The FDA approved**emergency use** of the following drugs for treating
-      COVID-19: c**hloroquine phosphate** & **hydroxychloroquine sulfate**.
+      COVID-19: c**hloroquine phosphate** &**hydroxychloroquine sulfate**.

       This allows the drugs to be used in ways in which they haven’t been tested & originally approved.

-      You may hear about **hydroxychloroquine** used with the antibiotic **azithromycin**.
+      You may hear about**hydroxychloroquine** used with the antibiotic**azithromycin**.
     _key: bf80ca803166
   - order: 2
+    useCheckmark: false
-    body: "## What You Should Know\n\nA **small but recent\_study** in France showed some positive results of using a combination of hydroxychloroquine and azithromycin for patients with COVID-19.\n\nThe study examined 80 patients who received the drugs.
-They ranged in age from 18 to 88-yrs-old, more than half had preexisting conditions. **ALL RECOVERED** except two: an 86-yr-old died & a 74-yr-old remained in ICU."
+    body: "## What You Should Know\n\nA**small but recent\_study** in France showed some positive results of using a combination of hydroxychloroquine and azithromycin for patients with COVID-19.\n\nThe study examined 80 patients who received the drugs.
+They ranged in age from 18 to 88-yrs-old, more than half had preexisting conditions.**ALL RECOVERED** except two: an 86-yr-old died & a 74-yr-old remained in ICU."
     _key: d870eb972c9f
   - order: 3
+    useCheckmark: false
     body: >-
       > “We believe other teams should urgently evaluate this cost-effective therapeutic strategy, to both avoid the spread of the disease and treat